We will be updating and rebooting servers to pick up the recent RHEL 9.5 release as well as to move a number of instances to Fedora 41

 The general idea is that a group of people get together to organize a mini-event inside the FOSDEM umbrella.
 The groups of folks submit a proposal to the FOSDEM organizers, and then recruit content and build a schedule for the room.
 Everyone involved is likely to be a volunteer, but the content is always extremely beneficial, and presented by leaders and experts on their topics.

-The Fedora Project is co-organizing the Distributions Devroom at FOSDEM to foster collaboration and innovation among the diverse Linux distribution communities.
-By facilitating this Devroom, Fedora seeks to provide a space for open-source contributors and maintainers to exchange ideas, address shared challenges, and work on cross-distro interoperability.
+The Fedora Project is co-organizing the Distributions DevRoom at FOSDEM to foster collaboration and innovation among the diverse Linux distribution communities.
+By facilitating this DevRoom, Fedora seeks to provide a space for open-source contributors and maintainers to exchange ideas, address shared challenges, and work on cross-distro interoperability.
 This event supports Fedora’s commitment to community-driven development, reflecting its values of openness and inclusivity.
 Join us to connect with fellow distribution developers, learn about pioneering projects, and contribute to shaping the future of Linux distributions.

 We are looking for your most incredible talk for the Distributions DevRoom!
 No matter where your focus in Linux is (development, community, distribution, testing, documentation, etc.), we want to hear from you.
 The full CFP details can be found on the CFP email archive.
 For inspiration, you can even look at the schedule that we had last year!